daigoishere/test-pages/README.md

 - info/<insert .md file here> (this will become the homepage)

 Format for folders should be <number><space><title>.
 The first layer of folders becomes the navigation-bar.
 The second layer of folders become the links in the drop-down menu's.

+Title of the page can be changed by changing the variable title in _config.yml.